You have mail.

 by default.

-To serve the content with Hugo’s internal webserver binding a specific IP address:
+To serve the content with Hugo’s internal webserver binding a specific IP address and port:

 A hostname